godaddy/timings-client-js/README.md

 npm install --save-dev timings-client-js
 ```

-Add a custom config file to your project's root folder and edit your default settings:
+Add a custom config file to **your project's root folder** (example: `perftimings.js`) and edit to reflect your environment.
+These will become the **default** parameters for your tests!
+You can overwrite parameters for individual tests by using the `getApiParams` method (see sample test below).

 ```javascript
 module.exports = {